American-made and all-electric: Biden plots out the future for the federal vehicle fleet

 BrightDrop EV600

-Federal government purchasing follows rules that are unrelated to what consumers see via the American Automobile Labeling Act (AALA), which places a greater mathematical weight on the domestic content calculation on components that are more expensive and labor-intensive.
+Federal government purchasing follows rules that are unrelated to what consumers see on window stickers via the American Automobile Labeling Act (AALA), which places a greater mathematical weight on the domestic content calculation on components that are more expensive and labor-intensive.
 Among cars, in recent years, the Tesla Model S and Model 3 have been among the vehicles with the most domestic content under that tally.